ebiggers/fsverity-utils/README.md

 ## Introduction

-This is `fsverity`, a userspace utility for fs-verity.  fs-verity is a Linux kernel feature that does transparent on-demand integrity/authenticity verification of the contents of read-only files, using a hidden Merkle tree (hash tree) associated with the file.
+This is fsverity-utils, a set of userspace utilities for fs-verity. fs-verity is a Linux kernel feature that does transparent on-demand integrity/authenticity verification of the contents of read-only files, using a hidden Merkle tree (hash tree) associated with the file.
 It is similar to dm-verity, but implemented at the file level